fuse-friends/fuse-shared-library-darwin/README.md

 ## Development

-Use the `./fetch-osxfuse.sh` script to fetch OSX fuse and unwrap the shared library and more.
+Use the `./fetch-macfuse.sh` script to fetch macFUSE and unwrap the shared library and more.

 ## License

 MIT

-See the [osxfuse license](https://github.com/osxfuse/osxfuse/blob/master/LICENSE.txt) for the terms involving commercial redistribution, for the osxfuse part.
+See the [macFUSE license](https://github.com/macfuse/macfuse/blob/master/LICENSE.txt) for the terms involving commercial redistribution, for the macFUSE part.